OmarTariq612/froxy-proxy/README.md

 * Binding to ports below 1024 requires root priviliges.

+* `Basic` authentication is not a secure way to protect the server as the username:password base64-encoded parameter is sent in clear text.

 ## REF
-* Hypertext Transfer Protocol (HTTP/1.1) - Semantics and Content (rfc 7231): https://www.rfc-editor.org/rfc/rfc7231
+* Hypertext Transfer Protocol (HTTP/1.1) - Semantics and Content (rfc 9110): https://www.rfc-editor.org/rfc/rfc9110.html